Associate Professor in Engineering Science, Tutorial Fellow at Somerville College

 Prof Noa Zilberman leads the Computing Infrastructure Group at the Department of Engineering Science.

 Her research focuses on the integration of micro-level architectures and macro level, large scale networked-systems.
-Such research requires a breadth of knowledge and expertise, building upon Zilberman's rich experience.
+Such research requires a breadth of knowledge and expertise, building upon Zilberman's wealth of academic and industrial experience.
 Her research interests range from computer architecture, programmable hardware and networking to data science, with a specific interest in the combination of multiple disciplines (and a touch of measurements).
-Current research buzzwords include sustainable computing infrastructure, data systems, networked-systems architectures, rackscale computing, in-network computing and in-network machine learning, memories architecture and performance, performance measurements, and others.
+Current research buzzwords include sustainable and resilient computing infrastructure, data systems, networked-systems architectures, rackscale computing, in-network computing and in-network machine learning, memories architecture and performance, performance measurements, and others.

 Prof Zilberman has over 15 years of industrial experience.
 In her last role before moving to academia, she was a Senior Principal chip architect in Broadcom's Network Switching group.
 Amongst others, she led the hardware development of the first 100Gbps traffic manager, and the architecture of Broadcom's StrataDNX BCM88670.